 Good mourning Okinawa.

-It’s been a week (and 3 hours) since I woke in the night, decided to check my phone (which I wouldn’t usually do, but I was concerned) and saw that Hideo had died.
+It’s been a week (and 3 hours) since I woke in the night, decided to check my phone (which I wouldn’t usually do, but I was concerned) and saw that my friend had died.

 Definitely the wildest, most emotionally intense week of my life.
 Nothing else comes close.
 No individual day comes close, let alone a whole week.